 In one sense the movie, written by John Hopkins, Ian La Frenais and John McGrath, is just Private’s Progress (1956) with a touch of Carry On Sergeant (1958), but the vivid action scenes and the probability of getting shot give it a blacker dramatic edge.

-Hywel Bennett is the hero, Lynn Redgrave the RSM’s comely daughter and Tsai Chin plays an Oriental tart called Juicy Lucy.
+Hywel Bennett is our hero Private Briggs, Lynn Redgrave the RSM’s comely daughter, Philippa Raskin, and Tsai Chin plays an Oriental tart called Juicy Lucy.

 If you look carefully, you might spot Wayne Sleep and David Bowie swelling the ranks.